killje/TripPlanner/README.md

 Now, you can access the website by going to http://yourlocalwebsitename.test which you configured in Homestead.yaml.
 Note: You might need to add :8000 to it (port 8000), depending on your configuration.

 ## Endpoints
-GET /venues/lookupbycoords with arguments: longitude, latitude, radius (in meters) GET /venues/details with arguments: id
+- GET `/venues/lookupbycoords` with arguments: longitude, latitude, radius (in meters) Example: `/venues/lookupbycoords?longitude=-74.0018&latitude=40.7243&radius=500`
+- GET `/venues/details` with arguments: id.
+Example: `/venues/details?id=412d2800f964a520df0c1fe3`

 # Frontend
 ## Installation instructions